 Due to the outbreak of COVID-19, currently identified in several countries across the globe, all prospective and accepted International Students and Incoming Exchange Students for the 2021/2022 Academic Year are strongly encouraged to follow the World Health Organisation’s safety information and closely monitor all travel-related information available in their city/country, as well as in the Macao SAR Government’s News Portal here.

 From March 18th, 2020, to prevent the spread of COVID-19, the Macao SAR Government banned the entry of all travellers from overseas countries until further notice (news here).
-As of March 19th, this measure remains valid and so most foreigners are still denied entry to the region (news here; exceptional cases may apply for entry according to information here).
+This measure remains valid and so most foreigners are still denied entry to the region (news here; exceptional cases may apply for entry according to information here).

 2021/2022 Academic Year

 Until further notice, only holders of Macao ID (permanent and non permanent) may be nominated by partner institutions for the 2021/2022 Academic Year.

 Although our University would very much like to welcome students from our partner institutions, recent local news suggests Macao’s borders will remain closed to foreigners in the foreseeable future.

 Should the situation improve, we will be sure to inform all partners in hopes of resuming the exchange programme as soon as it is possible and safe for all.

 For your information, you may find USJ’s 2021/2022 Academic Year calendar here.